slerman12/UnifiedML/README.md

 ```
 </details>

-Of course, it's always possible to just modify the code itself, which may be easier.
+Of course, it's always possible to just modify the library code itself, which may be easier.
 See for example the two CNN variants in ```./Blocks/Encoders.py```.

 ### Custom Optimizers